Using The Photographs From The Black Lives Matter Movement As A Voice For Teaching Purposes

 In essence, the use of BLM photographs could only open up more and more kids to the subject and create a platform for discussion so students would not build their position based on what they hear or read but rather create an informed perspective based on a real-life situation.
 This is really important because teachers could moderate the discussion and keep the argumentation purely academic, thus reduce the risk of the discussion taking a wrong turn.

 The photos of Black Lives Matter protests show more than just a cry of one group of people, they show the fight of the entire human race to end the oppression of those who hold the power.
 Throughout history, civil movements have been discredited, attacked, and their leaders arrested and killed in an attempt to stop the change.
-The same is happening with the Black Lives Movement, which is why it’s important to educate and inform students and avoid misinformation and racism to spread their influence and create a new generation that shares the same problems like the one before them.
+The same is happening with the Black Lives Movement, which is why it’s important to educate and inform students and avoid misinformation and racism to spread their influence and create a new generation that shares the same problems as the one before them.

 Vendy Adams is a freelance content writer and editor engaged with several online publishers.
 Her goal is to create informative and engaging content that holds practical value and keeps the reader interested.
 As a writer, Vendy is focused on providing well-researched content developed with the use of authentic resources.